Pressure at infinity and strong positive recurrence in negative curvature: Entropies for geodesic flows, by Felipe Riquelme

 As in~\cite[Rem 3.1]{ST19}, we consider on $T^1M$ the small dynamical ball $B_\Gamma(v,\varepsilon; T)=p_\Gamma(B(\tilde v,\varepsilon; T))$ and the big dynamical ball

-Both balls coincide as soon as the injectivity radius of $M$ is bounded from below away from zero and $\varepsilon$ small enough uniformly on $T^1M$.
+Both balls coincide as soon as the injectivity radius of $M$ is bounded from below away from zero uniformly on $T^1M$ and $\varepsilon$ is small enough.
 More generally, if along the orbit $(g^t v)_{0\le t\le T}$, the injectivity radius at the point $\pi(g^t v)$ is larger than $\varepsilon$, then

 Given a probability measure $\mu$ on $T^1M$, $\delta\in (0,1)$ and $\epsilon,T>0$, a set $V \subset T^1M$ is \emph{$(\mu, \delta, \epsilon; T)$-spanning} (respectively \emph{dynamically-$(\mu, \delta, \epsilon; T)$-spanning}) if